Best Black Friday 2022 deals under $100

 - This bamboo silverware drawer organizer is a great value at 23% off.

-- At 48% off, this dish towel set is made from quality material that dries quickly.
+- Available for 48% off, this dish towel set is made from quality material that dries quickly.

 - This versatile cube shelf can be positioned in a few different ways to suit your needs.
 It’s discounted at 52% for Black Friday.

-- A small yet effective air purifier ideal for the bedroom at 30% off.
+- This small yet effective air purifier is ideal for the bedroom and is 30% off.

-- Improve your sleep with this Casper foam pillow, now 30% off.

 - Bake the perfect cookies with the 14% discounted Farberware Nonstick Bakeware Set, which includes two nonstick cookie sheets.